hamilton-lima/robolucha-api/dev-notes/team-vs-team-19Sep2020.md

 # Team vs Team implementation plan

 # Notes from July2020

 ## API
-- Preload teamdefinition
+- Preload teamdefinition on gamedefinition - OK
+- change /play to receive team information - OK
-- Add endpoint to join match with teaminformation
+- Add endpoint to join match with teaminformation - OK

-## Runner
-- verify min number of team participants to start match
-- verify max number of team participants to join match

 ## Game
+- check if should use /play or /joinMatch
+	/play should handle all scenarios do we need to call /joinMatch?

 - add route to /lobby/:availableMatchID

-Logic
-- try to check status (what status?)
-- start match if not started
 - if has team information and more than one ask to choose team
+- when calling /play add team information
 - then show button that redirects to /watch

+## Runner
+- verify min number of team participants to start match
+- verify max number of team participants to join match
+- verify friendly fire

-# Lets go!
+# Notes
 - Preload teamdefinition - OK

 Optimization of play to allow multiple API running